prospar/false-sharing-scripts-micro24/micro24-artifact-README.md

   |__ gem5-false-sharing : contains gem5 source code
   |__ false-sharing-resources : contains the execution script and disk image
   |__ false-sharing-benchmarks: contains the benchmarks used in our study -->

+The `gem5-false-sharing` directory contains the source code of our approach.
+- MESI_Nonblocking protocol: The  MESI_Nonblocking* files in the `src/mem/ruby/protocol/` directory implements the non-blocking version of the MESI\_Two\_Level protocol.
+- FSDetect protocol: The FS_MESI_DETECTION* files in the `src/mem/ruby/protocol/` directory implements detect approach to identify the impactful false-sharing instances.
+- FSLite protocol: The  FS_MESI* in the `src/mem/ruby/protocol/` directory implements the repair approach that mitigates false sharing by enabling privatization.
+- The additional hardware structure modeled in our approach are located in the `src/mem/ruby/structures`.
+    - FSGlobalACT.* files implement the Shared Access Meatdata (SAM) table.
+    - FSGAEntry.* and PerBlockEntry.* files contain the implementation of the SAM entry.
+    - FSPerCoreStateEntry.* files contain the implementation of the PrivateAccess Metadata (PAM) entry.
+    - FSOptionalPerCoreState.* files contain the implementation of the PAM table

+- The `src/mem/ruby/system/Sequencer.cc` file is updated to differentiate a RMW\_RD and RMW\_WR to preserve the atomicity.

+- Using the search string `FalseSharing`, all the changes introduced in our approach can be identified in the gem5 source code.

 ## Building Gem5 Source